jamessewell/prague_p2d2_2022_pgx/README.md

 This repo hosts the demo code and slides from my talk at the Prague Postgres Developer Day 2022 (https://p2d2.cz/rocnik-2022/program).

-I had a great time speaking at this conference, it was my first in person conference talk, my first PostgreSQL community talk, and my first live-demo.
-Thankfully the demo gods shone, and all went seamlessly.
+I had a great time speaking at this conference, it was my first in person conference talk, my first PostgreSQL community talk, and my first live-demo on stage.
+The demo gods shone, and all went seamlessly.
 Thanks to all that attended!
 Special thanks to the P2D2 team!

 The talk synopsis is: